 Under the Privacy Law, it is necessary to register a database if, inter alia, it:

-- a contains information on more than 10,000 individuals;
+- contains information on more than 10,000 individuals;

 Human resource databases in workplaces are generally considered to include sensitive information and, consequently, should be registered according to the Privacy Law.
 In addition, no person may use the information in a registered database except for the purposes for which it was established.

 Under the Privacy Law, the owner of a database, the holder of a database and the manager of a database are each individually responsible for the protection of the data in the database.
 The Privacy Law defines ‘data protection’ as protection of the integrity of the data, or protection of the data against exposure, use or copying, all when done without due permission.
 It is customary to limit access to a database to individuals who have reasonable needs to use the information included in the database.
 In May 2017, Protection of Privacy Regulations (Data Security) 5777-2017 were enacted and they will come into force on 8 May 2018.
 These Regulations establish a broader and more comprehensive arrangement regarding the physical and logical protection of databases and their management than applied until now under the Privacy Law and the regulations of 1986.

 ii Cross-border data transfers

-The export of data outside of Israel from a database within Israel is regulated by the Protection of Privacy Regulations (The Transfer of Information to a Database Outside the State Borders), 5761-2001.
+The export of data outside of Israel from a database within Israel is regulated by the Protection of Privacy Regulations (Transfer of Information to a Database Outside the State Borders) 5761-2001.
 The regulations prohibit the transfer of data from a database in Israel to a database located abroad, unless the receiving country ensures a level of protection of data that is not lower than the protection provided for under Israeli law.

 In addition, the regulations lay down conditions that enable the transfer of data from a database in Israel to a database abroad, even when the overseas law provides a level of protection that falls below that which is provided under Israeli law.
-These include, for example, obtaining the individual’s consent to the transfer of the data; that the data is transferred to someone who has agreed to fulfil the conditions laid down in Israel; etc.
+The conditions include, for example, obtaining the individual’s consent to the transfer of the data and that the data is transferred to someone who has agreed to fulfil the conditions laid down in Israel.